The Nurturing Benefits of Nettle Tea for Pregnancy and Breastfeeding Moms

 Imagine a daily tea that nourishes your body, soothes anxiety and stress, and helps you sleep better.

-Here's a quick warning, always check with your doctor if you're pregnant or breastfeeding or have any health concerns; especially taking diuretics.
+Here's a quick warning: always check with your doctor if you're pregnant or breastfeeding or have any health concerns, especially when taking diuretics.

 Want to get started?